Droylsden

-Droylsden is a town in Tameside, Greater Manchester, England, 4 mi east of Manchester and 2 mi west of Ashton-under-Lyne, with a population at the 2011 Census of 22,689.
+Droylsden is a town in Tameside, Greater Manchester, England, 4 mi east of Manchester city centre, with a population at the 2011 Census of 22,689.

 Within the boundaries of the historic county of Lancashire, in the mid-19th century Droylsden grew as a mill town on the Ashton canal.
 Beginning in the early 1930s, Droylsden's population expanded rapidly as it became a housing overflow area for neighbouring Manchester.

 Since 1785, the Fairfield area of Droylsden has been home to a Moravian Church.